strontic/strontic.github.io/xcyclopedia/library/Interceptor.dll-8DAC6A2FA09698464846B55828AAA3A9.md

 ## Possible Misuse

 *The following table contains possible examples of `Interceptor.dll` being misused.
-While `Interceptor.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Interceptor.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --